DnsZhou/CSC8109-Group-Project-in-Cloud-Computing/ApiFunctionList.md

     - get sub from jwt
         - **if url of file does not match the sub in jwt**, reject the request
     - get the private key from the s3 folder(at the same folder named with sub)
-    - generate the signature of the document with private key
+    - generate the signature of the document with private key, encode it with base64.
 - #### return:
     - the signature of the document